itfanr/ros2-wiki/Alpha8-Overview.md

 The improvements included in this release are:

 - Several improvements to FastRTPS and its rmw implementation
-- Switched to FastRTPS as the default rmw implementation
 - Added QoS support in rclpy
 - Fixed various bugs with the previous alpha release